We recently held a webinar titled “How to Effectively Use LinkedIn as a Sales Prospecting Tool” and you can watch a recording and get the slides here.

-One of the first things that can slow you down with sales prospecting is not knowing who you should call or pursue.
+One of the first things that can slow you down with is not knowing who you should call or pursue.
 This is one of the best things that LinkedIn can help with as it is a deep database of target prospects for you to reach out to if you sell a B2B product.

-I would recommend that you start with thinking about what area or region you might want to find prospects, what title and department you can sell into, and make a list of any target companies that you want to pursue.
+I would recommend that you start by thinking about what area or region you might want to find prospects, what title and department you can sell into, and make a list of any target companies that you want to pursue.
 When you use some of these details in a search on LinkedIn, you will end up with a great list of prospects that you can start to pursue.

 Options for Reaching Out

 Once you find target prospects on LinkedIn, it is time to reach out and you have three options:

 Send invitations to become connections: One way to engage with prospects is to send the contact an invitation to connect.
 I would recommend if you do this, be a little cautious as selling to the prospect right after they accept your invitation to connect.

 Send an email: You have the option to email the prospect.
 You can either send an “InMail” through LinkedIn or you can email prospects that you become connections with.
 You can also find prospects on LinkedIn and find their email in other ways and email them in an external mail system.